New Mexico Territory: American Civil War

 As the route to California, New Mexico Territory was disputed territory during the American Civil War.
 Settlers in the southern part of the Territory willingly joined the Confederate States in 1861 as the newly organized Confederate Territory of Arizona, with a representative delegate to the Confederate Congress in the capital of Richmond.
 This territory consisted of the southern half of the earlier Federal New Mexico Territory of 1851 and was in contrast to the later Federal Arizona Territory established by the Union in 1863, which was the western half split off from the original U.S. New Mexico Territory.
 The short-lived Confederate Arizona Territory was the first American territorial entity to be called "Arizona".

 The Battle of Glorieta Pass in May 1862, following the retreat of Texan Confederate forces back south to El Paso, placed the area of the Rio Grande valley and eastern New Mexico Territory with the capital of Santa Fe under the control of the Federals with their Union Army.
 However, the government and leadership of Confederate Arizona persisted until the end of the Civil War in June 1865 with the surrender of the Trans-Mississippi Department, living in exile in El Paso, Texas with its delegate still in Richmond.

+Government

+The New Mexico Territory was led by a governor who was appointed by the US President and had to be confirmed by the US Senate for a four year term.
+The territorial governor had the power to: appoint members to the territorial legislature if a vacancy were to happen, appoint members and issue pardons.
+The Secretary of the New Mexico Territory was also an appointed position and served as the second highest position.
+The Secretary was also appointed by the US President and approved by the US Senate and served for four years.
+The Secretary was responsible for transmitting bills to Congress and keeping records.
+The Secretary could take over as Governor if they were to be ineligible for whatever reason.

+The New Mexico Territory had a bicameral legislature consisting of the Council and the House of Representatives.
+The Council had 12 members from 12 districts while the House had 24 members from 24 districts.
+Any bill that was passed by the territorial legislature also needed to be approved by US Congress before becoming valid.
+Any member appointed to an executive position in the territory by the governor had to be approved by the legislature.